About us

 - Small groups, big value.
 Most of our trips run with small ratios so we can keep a good pace, react to conditions and give you proper feedback.

 - Conditions first.
-We constantly monitor weather, snowpack and objective hazards and adapt plans if needed.
+We continuously assess weather, snowpack and objective hazards and adapt plans when needed.
 Flexibility is part of the game.

 - Transparent planning.
 We share all key details in advance – required level, equipment, meeting points, huts, approximate timings and backup plans.

 - Learning by doing.
-Even on fully guided days you are encouraged to take an active role: practising navigation, improving movement efficiency, and developing your risk-awareness under the guide’s supervision.
+Even on fully guided days you are encouraged to take an active role: practising navigation, improving movement efficiency, and developing your mountain awareness with the guide’s input and feedback.

 Our home ranges and seasons